Carey Mulligan Used To Cry About Being Judged By The Press

 She has since steeled herself against the criticism and scrutiny.

-"Then I got older and put it into perspective, and recognized that today’s news is tomorrow’s chip paper, and all of this stuff is just not very significant, ultimately," she shared.
+"Then I got older and put it into perspective, and recognised that today’s news is tomorrow’s chip paper, and all of this stuff is just not very significant, ultimately," she shared.

 Advertisement